craftedcodes/craftedcodes/README.md

 🔥 My strength is definitely front end - especially CSS animations and LottieFiles animation.
 Also I am very good in Flutter.

-⏳ My life before coding: After graduating from a high school with focus on psychology and sociology, I founded a business and later studied fashion design.
+⏳ My life before coding: After graduating from a high school with focus on psychology and sociology, I founded a business and studied fashion design later.

 #### *🔍 Currently, I am searching eagerly for a remote job or internship as a Junior Web or App Developer.*